qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 #.
 Press :guilabel:`OK`.
 #.
 Rename the layer in its properties dialog.
 #.
-Repeat the process with the :guilabel:`highway` layer saved as ``roads`` in
+Repeat the process with the :guilabel:`highway` layer, saving it as ``roads`` in
-   the GeoPackage database.
+   the same GeoPackage database.

-The last step is to create a SpatiaLite file with the remaining temporary file.
+The last step is to save the remaining temporary file as a SpatiaLite file.

 #.
 Click the |indicatorMemory| icon next to the :guilabel:`landuse` layer.
 #.
 Select the :guilabel:`SpatiaLite` format.